pablop16n/web-docs-scorer/README.md

 # Quality text tagger

 Quality text tagger is an application that assigns a score on a 10-point scale to a document.
+Its goal is to distinguish among good  and bad (scores 0-4,99) documents and it has been developed to tag documents from crawled websites.
+Good documents (scores 5-10) are those mainly made of linguistic data, containing a big portion of running text divide among long and well constructed paragraphs.
+Conversely, we consider bad (scores 0-4,99) those documents mainly made of non-linguistic characters (like code or emojis) or which show an excess of numbers, puctuation, repetitions, etc.

 The current implementation assumes that the document contains information about language identification at document and segment level, the content itself and segment boundaries which roughly correspond to paragraphs.

-Our goal is to distinguish among good and bad documents from crawled websites.
-Good documents in our setting are those mainly made of linguistic data, containing a big portion of running text divide among long and well constructed paragraphs.
-Conversely, we consider bad those documents mainly made of non-linguistic characters (like code or emojis) or which show an excess of numbers, puctuation, repetitions, etc.
+It gets as input format the HPLT v2 jsonl datasets.

 ## How does the tagger work